 It takes time to learn the ins and outs of Atari graphics.
 This is especially true if you aspire to make a game.
 I have previously demonstrated how to make a playfield using redefined character sets and later provided an example for Halloween.
 I also previously demonstrated how to make and move a player around the screen using player-missile graphics (PMG).
 I recommend reading these previous posts first.
 For this project, I combined the two to provide a custom playfield with a player that can be moved around on top of it.
 The PMG demo I did before created a player that looked like Darth Vader’s tie fighter.
 I stuck with that theme and created a playfield consisting of the Death Star (pre-destruction) and a few stars to complete the space scene.
 I created the custom character sets for the Death Star very much like I did for the pumpkins in the Halloween demo mentioned above using letters A through J in a 4×4 grid.

 The other consideration I had was reserving memory for both the character set (which is moved from ROM to RAM for modification) and the PMG.
 I need four pages or 1024 bytes for the full character set.
 This is handled by moving the top of memory (MEMTOP) down by four pages thus freeing up that space above for the character set.
 We tell ANTIC that this is the new top of memory.
 We call this new address GRTOP in the code because just below is where the screen GRaphics and the display list are automatically stored by the Atari.
 Since we are using Graphics 2+16 we only need 420 bytes for the screen memory and another 24 bytes or so for the display list.
-So, the screen graphics only take up about half a page (i.e. < 512 bytes).
+So, the screen graphics only take up about two pages (i.e. 512 bytes).
 Higher resolution graphics will take up more.

 The next thing we need to do is reserve memory for the PMG.
 Since we are using single-line resolution we need to reserve 2K bytes or eight pages of memory.
 The first half of this (four pages) will be unused in our example, The second half is where the player data is stored (one page for each of the four players = four pages).
 So, we need to go backward from GRTOP to reserve the PMG memory but, in doing so, need to leave room for the screen graphics.
 Some references suggest reserving 16 pages for PMG to allow eight pages for the screen graphics along with the eight pages required by PMG for single-line resolution.
 The tricky party (there is always a tricky part!) is that the start of PMG needs to fall on a memory address that is a multiple of 2048 bytes!
 Sheesh.
 So, we went back four pages for the character set and another 16 pages for the PMG.
 This is 20 pages total.
 Unfortunately, 20 * 256 is 5120 which is not a multiple of 2048.
 We have a choice to make.
 We could reserve more than we need for PMG or just enough for our graphics mode of 2+16.
 The advantage of the latter choice is that it will leave more memory for our BASIC program.
 This could be important for big game or program.
 The disadvantage is that we might have to change the code if we decide to use a higher resolution graphics mode.
 I took the first option and reserved more than I needed with 20 pages for PMG.
 This makes 24 total (24 * 256 = 6144) with the character set which is a multiple of 2048 (6144 / 2048 = 3).
-My thinking is that I could use that unused space later for additional machine learning routines as we discussed earlier in the post.

 I provide below the code and a heavily commented version of the code that I hope is instructional.